Interacting double dimer model on the square lattice: Field theories and critical properties

-This finding may be interpreted in the context of a simple geometrically frustrated magnet, the triangular lattice Ising antiferromagnet (TLIAFM), which has Hamiltonian where $\langle i,j \rangle$ denotes nearest neighbor pairs of sites, $\mathcal{J} < 0$ and $\sigma_{i} = \pm 1$.
+where $\langle i,j \rangle$ denotes nearest-neighbor pairs of sites, $\mathcal{J} < 0$ and $\sigma_{i} = \pm 1$.
 The TLIAFM has an extensive number of ground states and, as illustrated in \reffig{fig:mapping}, each ground state is in one-to-one correspondence with a close-packed dimer configuration on the honeycomb lattice \cite{Chalker2017}.

 In the limit $\mathcal{J}/T \rightarrow -\infty$, the double dimer model on the honeycomb lattice is equivalent to a bilayer TLIAFM with Hamiltonian

 up to additive constants, where the four-spin interaction \cite{Bolton1970, Scott1988, Aplesnin1997} derives from the term that counts overlapping dimers in \refeq{eq:configurationenergy}.
 Hence, in this limit, spins in both replicas are either all aligned ($\sigma_{i}\spr1 = \sigma_{i}\spr2 \, \forall \, i$) or all antialigned ($\sigma_{i}\spr1 = -\sigma_{i}\spr2 \,\forall \, i$) for infinitesimal $K/T < 0$, according to our height analysis.